-Learning-based model predictive control (L-MPC) has increasingly received interest for control of complex safety-critical systems operating in uncertain and hard-to-model environments \cite{aswani2013provably,koller2018learning,hewing2020learning}.
-While uncertainties and hard-to-model dynamics of the environments can be learned from data to improve the control performance and guarantee constraints satisfaction, the statistical nature of learning-based methods brings new challenges including generalizability of the learned models and the computational complexity involved in the MPC design \cite{mesbah2018stochastic,9304310}.
+Model predictive control has been widely used to control a given process while satisfying a set of constraints and found applications in various domains including vehicular technology \citep{9374094} and chemical processes \citep{ellis2017economic}.
+Furthermore, learning-based model predictive control (L-MPC) has increasingly received interest for control of complex safety-critical systems operating in uncertain and hard-to-model environments \citep{aswani2013provably,koller2018learning,hewing2020learning}.
+Uncertainties and hard-to-model dynamics of the environments are learned from data for L-MPC to improve the control performance and guarantee constraints satisfaction.
+However, the statistical nature of learning-based methods brings new challenges including the generalizability of the learned models and the computational complexity involved in the MPC design \citep{mesbah2018stochastic,9304310}.

 Suitable and sufficiently accurate model representations of the system dynamics are crucial to MPC performance, and distributional information on the uncertainties reduces the conservativeness of compact uncertainty sets.
 Gaussian process (GP) regression is a commonly used non-parametric learning method to identify residual model uncertainty, which provides a point-wise approximation of unknown errors with mean and covariance characterization.
 However, GP suffers from high computational complexity which grows with the number of recorded data points.
 Additionally, GP-based MPC design faces the challenge of uncertainty propagation (i.e., the propagation of the resulting stochastic state distributions) over the MPC prediction horizon.
 This problem becomes even more exacerbated when the known nominal part of the system model is nonlinear.
-To address this, the authors in \cite{koller2019learningbased} linearized the nominal part for uncertainty propagation.
+To address this, \citet{koller2019learningbased} linearized the nominal part for uncertainty propagation.